SimonHanischSAG/WxResilience/README.md

 <h3>Status messages</h3>

-You can configure under wxconfig-<env>.cnf: status.publishStatusError.enabled=true
+You can configure under wxconfig-&lt;env&gt;.cnf: status.publishStatusError.enabled=true

 Furthermore you have to setup a topic "StatusTopic" under DEFAULT_IS_JMS_CONNECTION.